 A significant issue facing the United States is the number of people who have criminal records and the fact that most employers aren’t willing to hire them.
 It makes sense that organizations want to protect their employees from dangerous people.
 But the truth is, there are many people with felony convictions, who aren’t harmful.
 They are people who made a mistake, were convicted for their crime, and are now considered outcasts in society.
 Without a second chance how are they to succeed in their professional lives?

 When interviewing candidates hiring a convicted felon isn’t what most businesses set out to do.
-However, giving a person a second chance doesn’t only benefit the person with a criminal record, but also the company, and the community.
+However, giving a person a second chance doesn’t only benefit the person with a criminal record, but also the company, and the community, before going into deep make sure to test some skills before hiring by WeCP.
 Here are few things to think about to help you reconsider how valuable someone with a felony record can be to your organization.

 They’re Hard Workers